 The Wildlife Justice Commission

 The Wildlife Justice Commission is a charitable foundation incorporated under Dutch law with ANBI tax status.
-Our Annual Report is publicly available.
+Our Annual Reports are publicly available.

 Olivia Swaak-GoldmanExecutive Director

 Olivia has over twenty years’ experience in international justice and diplomacy, has published extensively on issues of international criminal law and international humanitarian law, and served as a lecturer for both Harvard and Leiden Universities.

 Prior to joining the Wildlife Justice Commission, Olivia was Head of the International Relations Task Force of the Office of the Prosecutor of the International Criminal Court, Senior Legal Advisor at the Netherlands Ministry of Foreign Affairs, Legal Advisor at the Iran-United States Claims Tribunal and Legal Assistant at the UN International Criminal Tribunal for the former Yugoslavia.
 She received a BA with honours in Political Science from Trinity College, a J.D. summa cum laude from Washington College of Law at American University and a LL.M. with honours from the University of Amsterdam.
 Olivia is a dual national of the US and The Netherlands.

 Chief of Investigations

 The identity of our investigations team is not publicly disclosed for operational security reasons.